 SUSAC aims to take on divers from a variety of backgrounds and all levels of experience, the club offers the opportunity for new divers to get their feet wet as well as taking on experienced divers, we also provide a transfer scheme for PADI divers, as well as other recognised dive organisations.
 Diving with SUSAC offers an affordable and friendly environment that will encourage all members to reach their potential.
 Here at SUSAC we recognise SCUBA Diving is not a cheap hobby however we strongly believe everyone should be able to enjoy the wonders of the underwater world, as a club we will always offer advice and support to members to help them achieve their goals and can offer the hire of club kit to help you complete training and enjoy trips!
 Diving is an extremely enjoyable hobby and it is made better by the people who are enthusiastic.
 Keen and active members, regardless of diving experience, will be rewarded for investing time in the club with spontaneous weekend/evening dives, the opportunity to learn, and befriend a group of people who all share a passion.

 No university club would be complete without a social side!
-Our dedicated social secretaries host regular socials throughout the year - you'll find it hard not to see at least a few of us in Sin City on a Thursday night!
-As well as this, following our weekly training meetings/weekends we like to meet up in JC’s for few drinks and there’s always time for a pint after Octopush!
-"Go hard or go home" has somewhat been adopted as a motto for nights out - so don’t expect to feel too fresh the morning after, especially if it's your turn to drink through the snorkel!
+Our dedicated social secretaries will host regular socials throughout the year - you'll find it hard not to see at least a few of us in Sin City on a Thursday night!
 However, be careful not to turn up to a dive hungover...
 Because the Dive Officer might have to turn you down!

 As all our members are interested in our oceans and appreciate the environment, in addition to diving and socials we also try and regularly meet up for beach cleans/litter picks, we also host BBQs in aid of the RNLI and DDRC (Diving Diseases Research Centre).
 If you’re lucky with the weather you might even get to enjoy some time powerboating on the club’s accomplice Jaffa!

-If you’re interested in joining SUSAC just follow this page and don’t be afraid to message one of our committee members to find out more!
+If you’re interested in joining SUSAC please join our facebook group and don’t be afraid to message one of our committee members to find out more!

 “I first joined Swansea University sub aqua club as an instructor around one year ago.
 Since then, I've been involved in both training weekends/days and trips away from Pembrokeshire to Cornwall.
 When I first started teaching with the club the other instructors and members made me feel welcome, and I was invited on social nights and for annual get togethers.
 I met lots of new people, and good friends which I have now.
 Everyone I've spoken to regarding their time at the club, whether they’re new or old divers, have also been made welcome and are still enjoying their time at the club.
 It's somewhere you will find other people that have the same interests as yourself, and you’ll make some really good friends.
 I like teaching at the club as it is somewhere you can meet people outside of university and work.
 I hope many more people will continue to join, and learn to dive with the club.” – Katie Richards